|

 Hammerhead.
 These methods addressed problems in computation of

-superior in terms of screening utility on publicly available
+accuracy and screening utility on publicly available benchmarks.
+We

-by generalizing our approach to now include negative training
+parameter estimation process by generalizing our approach to now

-for the Surflex docking method.
-We have continued our work in
+scoring function for the Surflex docking method.
+We have continued our

-ligand-based modeling as well.
-The Surflex similarity method has
+work in ligand-based modeling as well.
+The Surflex similarity method

 function, to support the construction of ligand-based models of

-docking methods in terms of effectiveness in identifying novel
+methods in terms of effectiveness in identifying novel ligands,

 Research within the lab has branched out to encompass larger